cdk-entest/sagemaker-pca/readme.md

 ## Process Raw Data

-process raw data stored in S3 by using a SKLearnProcessor and wrap into a processing step of the stepfunctions
+process raw data stored in S3 by using a SKLearnProcessor and wrap into a processing step of the stepfunctions.
+It is possible to set instance_count greater than 1 and data distributed into instances.

 ```py
 def create_processing_step() -> stepfunctions.steps.ProcessingStep: